-"Not that I can think of", she replied.
-As I recall we actually pulled over and stared, but could not see anything more than the lights, which were stationary, bright and orange in color, close to the color of a flame.
+"Not that I can think of," she replied.
+We actually pulled over and stared into the distance, but could not see anything more than the lights, which appeared to be stationary, bright and orange in color, close to the color of a flame.

 We were able to note the freeway marker number and on our return trip the following Sunday, we remembered to check the area out.
 As we had suspected might be the case, there is not a factory or any other kind of structure or sign of human development in this location, or anywhere within miles of it.

 Bonnie recalls seeing twice the number of lights that I recall.
-I can only be sure that I witnessed an anomaly; I'm really not sure of the number, but I knew as soon as I saw the lights in the main photo accompanying this story, that I was seeing something quite identical to what I do clearly recall.
+I can only be sure that we witnessed an anomaly.
+I knew as soon as I saw the lights in the main photo accompanying this story, that I was seeing something quite identical to what I do clearly recall.

-We found it very interesting and discussed the unique sighting with people, though nothing really resulted from it.
+We found it very interesting and discussed the unique sighting with people at that time, though nothing really resulted from it.
 I didn't happen to encounter anyone else who claimed to have witnessed it.